samtagert/samflix/README.md

 # Samflix
 Samflix is my take on a Netflix inspired movie database.
-I wanted to build an application that offered good React practice alongside experimenting with new CSS3 tricks and Bootstrap React.
+I wanted to build an application that offered good React practice alongside experimenting with new CSS3 tricks.

 ![Samflix](https://i.imgur.com/fZSwtJn.png)